JonasWitte2000/testRepo/README.md

 ---------------------------------------------------------------------
 #Your task

-Please add your name to the document "name.txt" by first cloning the repo, then adding your name to the document, and then pushing the repo again.
+Please add your name to the document "name.txt" by first cloning the repo, create a new branch, then adding your name to the document, and then send a pull request.

 If you have any questions, feel free to contact me (Jonas)!